“Men and women belong to different species and communication between them is still in its infancy.” ~ Bill Cosby

 The most successful, intimate relationships involve proactive communication before a fight ever breaks out.
 As stilted as it may seem, meeting with your spouse or partner on a regular basis to ask questions and learn about each other will protect your relationship from altercations and even better, it will create a new level of intimacy between you.

-Here are 40 relationship questions to ask to help your intimate relationship evolve and learn more about each other:
+Here are 40 relationship questions to ask to for intimacy:

 1. What should I never say to you, even in anger or frustration?